cjurban/DeepConfirmatoryIFA/README.md

-# Machine Learning for Confirmatory Item Factor Analysis
+# Deep Learning for Confirmatory Item Factor Analysis

-Code to reproduce the experiments in Urban, C. J. & Bauer, D. J. (2021).
-Machine learning-based estimation and goodness-of-fit for large-scale confirmatory item factor analysis.
+Code to reproduce the experiments in Urban, C. J. & Bauer, D. J. (preprint).Deep learning-based estimation and goodness-of-fit for large-scale confirmatory item factor analysis.

 ## How to Use